 Raising a child is expensive.
-A recent report from the United States Department of Agriculture estimated that the average middle-class family would spend upwards of $240,000.00 to raise a child born in 2012 over the course of 17 years.
-This estimate includes food, shelter, clothing, and other basic necessities.
-Raising a child is a financial commitment that can be difficult without the necessary support of both parents.
-Ensuring that you have all the relevant information about the application process is an important first step.
-As Ventura’s premier non-attorney legal document self-help assistance service, A People’s Choice is ready and able to help guide you through the process of establishing your paternity and child support California Order.
+In fact, a recent report from the United States Department of Agriculture estimated that the average middle class family would spend upwards of $240,000 to raise a child born in 2012 over the course of 17 years.
+Therefore, this financial commitment can be difficult without support from both parents.
+However, in order to obtain this support, you must first ensure you have all the relevant information about the application process.
+As Ventura’s premier non-attorney legal document self-help assistance service, A People’s Choice is ready and able to help guide you through the process of establishing your paternity and child support order in California.

 If the father leaves the state before paternity is established, options are still available.
-One option would apply where the father is in another state, but is willing to take part in the process of establishing paternity.
-In this situation, the father could either sign the Declaration of Paternity mentioned above, or submit to genetic testing at his resident state’s branch of Child Support Services.
-In a situation where the father has left the state and cannot be found, the court may be able to prove paternity without him.
-In this case, a child support order would still be enforceable.
+For example, if the father is in another state but willing to take part in establishing paternity, he could still sign the VDP.
+Additionally, he also has the option to submit to genetic testing at his resident state’s branch of Child Support Services.
+On the other hand, if the father has left the state and the court cannot find him, they may still be able to prove paternity.
+In this case, the court could still enforce a child support order.

-It is important to keep in mind that paternity must be established in order for a child support order to be issued, however, these two issues are often submitted to the court for determination at the same time.
+It is important to keep in mind that the court must establish paternity before issuing a child support order.
+However, custodial parents usually submit both of these issues to the court for determination at the same time.

-The next step in establishing child support is filing the necessary court documents to enable the court to make a child support order.
-Typically the Motion for custody, visitation and child support is filed at the same time as the Paternity Petition to prove paternity.
-This may sound complicated, but you do not need to hire an attorney to help you to establish your paternity and child support California order.
-Although these forms can be very complicated, they can easily be completed by an experienced legal document assistant for a low fee.
+The next step in establishing child support is filing the necessary court documents to the order.
+Typically, custodial parents file the motion for custody, visitation, and child support at the same time as the paternity petition.
+This may sound complicated; however, you do not need an attorney to establish a paternity and child support order.
+Instead, an experienced legal document assistant can easily complete these forms for a low fee.

-Once your paternity and child support California order is established, it can be enforced.
-If a person has used the services of a legal document assistant and obtained the child support order directly from the court, an automatic Pay-over Order can be issued by the court which allows the child support to be automatically withdrawn from the supporting parent’s paycheck and paid directly to the other parent.
-If the parent against whom the order has been established has used the services of the Department of Child Support Services to get the order, all payments will first be filtered directly to the State Disbursement Unit (SDU).
-The SDU then issues payments directly to the parent enforcing the order.
-Payments can be received through direct deposit, check, or through an Electronic Payment Card (essentially a debit card).
+Once you’ve established your California paternity and child support order, it can be enforced.
+For example, if you used a legal document assistant and obtained the child support order directly from the court, they can issue an automatic pay-over order.
+Under this order, child support is automatically withdrawn from the supporting parent’s paycheck and paid directly to the other parent.
+On the other hand, if the custodial parent obtained the order through DCSS, all payments will be filtered through the State Disbursement Unit (SDU).
+Then, the SDU issues payments directly to the custodial parent via direct deposit, check, or Electronic Payment Card (EPC).

-If the parent against whom the order has been established refuses to pay, the state has safeguards set in place to compel him or her to pay.
+If the paying parent refuses to pay, the state has safeguards in place to compel him or her to do so.
 Under the Uniform Reciprocal Enforcement of Support Act (URESA) and the Uniform Interstate Family Support Act (UIFSA), child support issued in one state is enforceable in another state.
-As an act of last resort, the court may take action against the non-paying parent including garnishment of wages, suspension of a driver’s license, suspension of a passport, and more.
+Furthermore, as a last resort, the court may take action against the non-paying parent.
+Such action may include garnishment of wages, suspension of a driver’s license, suspension of a passport, and more.

 With over 35 years of experience, A People’s Choice has a reputation for providing stress free non-attorney legal document services in Ventura County and throughout California.
-If you are considering pursuing paternity and child support in California, let A People’s Choice help you in preparing the necessary documents.
-We appreciate the difficulty and confusion that comes along with levying legal action against someone, and we are here to support you.
-Contact us today.
+If you are considering pursuing paternity and child support in California, let A People’s Choice help you prepare the necessary documents.
+Contact us today to learn more.